jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 ### In, Out & Thru Parameters

 Parameters can function as input, output and throughput.
 Input, output and throughput are parameter passing types.
-They are shortened to In, Out and Thru.
+They are shortened to __In, Out__ and __Thru__.

-When a command’s parameter is In, it means that the command reads from the parameter.
-When a command’s parameter is Out, it means that the command writes to the parameter.
+When a command’s parameter is __In__, it means that the command reads from the parameter.
+When a command’s parameter is __Out__, it means that the command writes to the parameter.
 When a command’s parameter is Thru, it means, that the command reads and writes the parameter.
 Throughput functions as both input and output at the same time.

 Before execution you can read and write. > 2008-09-24 from the outside
 During execution you can not read or write. > 2008-09-24 from the outside
 After execution you can only read. > 2008-09-24 from the outside

 ### Downput